anskarl/LoMRF/doc/3_1_weight_learning_examples.md

 # Weight Learning Examples

-Below we provide some example MLNs, in order to demonstrate the LoMRF weight learning command-line tool:
+Below we provide simple example models, in order to demonstrate weight learning in LoMRF.

 ## Social Network Analysis